What is TVPI?

 Calculating the numerator will consist of adding together the cumulative distributions and the residual value, which we’ll assume to be $85 million and $65 million, respectively.

 - Residual Value = $65 million

-Since the net TVPI is being calculated, we must also deduct any management fees accumulated to date.
+Since we’re calculating the net TVPI in our modeling exercise, we must also deduct any management fees accumulated to date.

 We’ll assume the annual management fees are 2.0% of the total commitment capital, so the management fees equal $10 million.